-

 Call for sites

-If you have a site that you think should be considered for the annual review of the BLR, you can give us details using the call for sites form.
+If you have a site that you think should be considered for the annual review of the Brownfield Land Register, you can give us details using the call for sites form.
 You may want to read our guidance notes before filling in this form.

 Note: If details of a site are provided, it doesn't automatically mean that it will be added to the register